-For those unable to attend the town halls, DEQ’s presentation materials are provided below.
-In addition, recordings of each town hall and a combined summary of all three meetings will be posted here once available.
+For those unable to attend the town halls, DEQ’s presentation materials, recordings of each town hall, and a combined summary of all three meetings are provided below.
 Written comments related to the town halls received through Oct.
-21, 2020 will also be posted.
+21, 2020 will be posted soon.

 In August and September, DEQ hosted six technical workshops via webinar for detailed discussions on specific program design elements, options, and implications to inform program scoping prior to formal rulemaking.
 Each workshop had an accompanying issue brief that was made available in advance of the webinar to help set the stage for the discussion.